alexstaravoitau/navoshta.github.io/_posts/2017-01-15-traffic-signs-classification.md

 ---
 title: Traffic signs classification with a convolutional network
+header:
+  overlay_image: posts/traffic-signs-classification-bg.jpg
+  overlay_filter: 0.5
 excerpt: "This is my attempt to tackle traffic signs classification problem with a convolutional neural network implemented in TensorFlow.
-Main highlights of this model would be data preprocessing, data augmentation, pre-training and skipping connections in the network."
+The highlights of this solution would be data preprocessing, data augmentation, pre-training and skipping connections in the network."
 tags:
 - TensorFlow
 - Computer vision